 A few days later, I went out for a walk, beside myself with my dilemma.
 Should I spend a grand and a half on something rare that I've desired for years which will be very useful (and collectable) in future years, but is not totally essential for me at the moment?
 Not far into the woods, I realised that my panicked state was completely self-induced, and that peace was available *for free* right here, out in nature.
 I will never be happy with my continual gear-craving.
 Besides, the current state of the world and the oil crisis brought on by the chaos in America suggests to me to save some of my hard-earned money for more crucial things.
 This realisation was a pivotal moment; I'm now perfectly happy with what I have.
 I just need a new computer now, maybe another mic or two... :-)

-rsync'ed UpLater on, I finally came to understand that ssh was wanting me
+'ed UpLater on, I finally came to understand that ssh

 to type in the *host* password, not the private key passphrase!
 This